Skip to main content

 Why Trust Our HR Software Reviews

-We’ve been testing and reviewing HR software since 2019.
+We’ve been testing and reviewing HR software and services since 2019.
 As HR experts ourselves, we know how critical and difficult it is to make the right decision when selecting software.

 We invest in deep research to help our audience make better software purchasing decisions.
 We've tested more than 2,000 tools for different HR use cases and written over 1,000 comprehensive software reviews.
 Learn how we stay transparent, and take a look at our software review methodology.